 Our Home in Nafplio

 This month we are staying just outside Old Town Nafplio.
-There are grocery stores, pharmacies, coffee shops, and restaurants nearby.
 We’re an easy walk from the pedestrian streets lined with shops and the harbor lined with super-yachts.

 Our second-floor apartment is not fancy, but it is spacious, with a full kitchen and a nice shower, and very clean.
 It also has air conditioning, which we are thankful for since it is quite hot outside, nearly 90℉ in the afternoon.
 I was hoping for cooler temperatures, since we’re at the end of summer and near the water.
 But Greece recently had a major heat wave, with temperatures reaching 110℉ in July and wildfires breaking out in August.
 It IS cooler now, and technically I got my wish.
 I guess I need to be more specific with my wishing.

-In Spain, we learned how easy it is to hang our clothes to dry, and to plan ahead for sufficient time to do it.
-Here in Greece, we have a clothesline on the balcony, which is convenient as long as we don’t drop anything (it would fall in the neighbor’s yard).
+We have a washing machine, but no dryer - pretty common in much of Europe.
+There’s a long clothesline on the rear balcony, which is convenient as long as we don’t drop anything (it would fall in the neighbor’s yard).
 A new laundry challenge was understanding the controls on the washing machine.
 Thank goodness for the Google Translate app!
 I just pointed my phone camera at the knob, and then knew what to do.

-Another new experience in Greece is disposing of toilet paper properly.
+Another new experience in Greece - not just in our apartment, but almost everywhere - is disposing of toilet paper properly.
 Toilet paper cannot be flushed, due to old sewage systems with narrow pipes.
 We have learned to fold the paper and put it in a little step can, and to empty the step can every day or two.
-I just wish the toilets here had bidets.
+Probably more than you wanted to know!